Flatness-Aware Prompt Selection Improves Accuracy and Sample Efficiency: Experiments

-\paragraph{Evaluation metrics.} Our objective is to assess two primary aspects: firstly, the extent to which these metrics are correlated with performance, and secondly, their efficacy in selecting the optimal prompt. \emph{Correlation with accuracy:} The first category is Pearson and Spearman correlation.
+\emph{Correlation with accuracy:} The first category measures the alignment between prompt selection metrics (including our proposed metric) and the downstream accuracy of each prompt.
+This evaluation contrasts the relative quality of prompts based on their accuracy with their prompt-selection accuracy.
 Specifically, for each prompt, we compute the prompt selection metric score (MI, MI + \lmflatness, which uses only task inputs) and the prompt's accuracy on the test set.
 Given a collection of such paired numbers, we compute their correlation.
-A higher correlation indicates a better alignment of prompt selection metrics with accuracy.
+A high correlation indicates that this prompt-selection metric can serve as a ``surrogate'' (proxy) for selecting the most accurate prompt, bypassing the direct maximization of accuracy which often demands extra held-out labeled data.

 \emph{Ranking evaluation:} Since correlations are sensitive and brittle to outliers \cite{anscombe1973graphs}, we further use different metrics for best-performance prompt retrieval.
 Specifically, we use NDCG@1 \cite{jarvelin2000ir}, NDCG@3, and Rate.
 NDCG is a common metric for ranking quality in information retrieval.
 Here, we take prompts' performance as their quality score for NDCG.
-We denote the prompt selected by metric (e.g., highest $\operatorname{MI}$ or lowest $\sensitivity$) as $\hat{p}$, and \rate is defined as follows: { }where $p_{o}$ refers to the prompt that achieves the best performance on the task. {Intuitively, {\tt Rate} is a real-valued number between 0 and 1 which } reflects the performance of the selected prompt compared to the best prompt. {A larger \rate{} corresponds to a better selected prompt $\hat{p}$.}
+We denote the prompt selected by metric (e.g., highest $\operatorname{MI}$ or lowest $\sensitivity$) as $\hat{p}$, and \rate{} is defined as follows: { }where $p_{o}$ refers to the prompt that achieves the best performance on the task. {Intuitively, {\tt Rate} } reflects the performance of the selected prompt compared to the best prompt, and it is a real-valued number between 0 and 1. {A larger \rate{} corresponds to a better selected prompt $\hat{p}$.}

 {\textbf{Flatness is complementary to \mi{} and \sensitivity.} The correlation results are in \autoref{correlation1} (detailed numbers in \autoref{app:corr}). \autoref{correlation1} (first row) shows that correlations are higher for \mi+\lmflatness{} and \sensitivity+\lmflatness{} than for metrics without \lmflatness.
 In other words, combining existing (\mi{} or \sensitivity{})} with flatness results in a more effective prompt selection metric that correlates better with test accuracy.